 The fair value of the Company's investments in MBS is governed by FASB ASC 820, Fair Value Measurements and Disclosures.
 The definition of fair value in FASB ASC 820 focuses on the price that would be received to sell the asset or paid to transfer the liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement assumes that the transaction to sell the asset or transfer the liability, or in the absence of a principal market, occurs in the most advantageous market for the asset or liability, Estimated fair values for MBS are based on the average of third-party broker quotes received and/or independent pricing sources when available. < /div>
+The fair value measurement assumes that the transaction to sell the asset or transfer the liability either occurs in the principal market for the asset or liability, or in the absence of a principal market, occurs in the most advantageous market for the asset or liability.
+Estimated fair values for MBS are based on the average of third-party broker quotes received and/or independent pricing sources when available. < /div>